Arakula/A09/README.md

 My version of A09 aims to reproduce the behaviour of the Flex9 ASMB and RELASMB products.
 As of now, it reproduces about 99% of the originals' functionality, and surpasses them in some areas.
-Some things still aren't implemented, however.
+Some things still work slightly different or aren't implemented, however.

+#### Expression Operators

+In ASMB and RELASMB, ! denotes a "logical NOT operator"; "logical" in this context means that each bit is inverted.
+&#10;A09's original core came with a slightly different syntax for that, which obviously has its roots in the "C" language the assembler is written in;
+there, ! denotes a logical NOT (meaning that everything that's not 0 results in 0, and zero results in 1) and ~ denotes a binary inversion, which corresponds to the ! in TSC's assemblers.
+&#10;I decided to keep A09's syntax, as it is more versatile - so ! has a slightly different meaning in A09 than in ASMB/RELASMB.

 #### Symbols

 A09 normally handles symbols with up to 32 significant characters.
 This is far more than the 6 (ASMB) or 8 (RELASMB) places in the predecessors and normally quite convenient, but it can cause problems when

 - dealing with old sources that rely on the old maximum to work